kubeflow/website/content/docs/started/getting-started-multipass.md

 ### 2. Install and Setup Kubeflow

-The current approach leverages ksonnet to setup and install kubeflow.
+The current approach leverages ksonnet to setup and install Kubeflow.
 The kubeflow-tools repository contains scripts to facilitate this.

 ```
 $ git clone https://github.com/canonical-labs/kubeflow-tools
 $ kubeflow-tools/install-kubeflow.sh
 ```
-This script will print out the port number for Ambassador and for JupyterHub (NB: you can access JupyterHub through Ambassador).
+This script will print out the port number for Ambassador and for JupyterHub (Note: you can access JupyterHub through Ambassador).

 ## Access Kubeflow

-If you installed microk8s on your local host, then you can use localhost as the IP address in your browser.
+If you installed Microk8s on your local host, then you can use localhost as the IP address in your browser.
 Otherwise, if you used Multipass as per the instructions above, you can get the IP address of the VM with either `multipass list` or `multipass info kubeflow`.

 ```
 Point browser to either: